TBWA\Chiat\Day

 Former Chiat/Day headquarters, the Chiat/Day Building in the Venice neighborhood of Los Angeles, California.
 Currently occupied by Google.

 TBWA\Chiat\Day (/'tSaI.aet/ CHY-at) is the American division of the advertising agency TBWA Worldwide.
-Created in the 1995 merger of TBWA and Chiat/Day, the agency operates offices in Los Angeles, New York City, Nashville, and Mexico City.
+Created as a result of the 1995 merger of TBWA and Chiat/Day, the agency operates offices in Los Angeles, New York City, Nashville, and Mexico City.
 Prior to the merger, Chiat/Day created internationally notable advertising, including "1984" for Apple Computer, the advertisement that introduced the Macintosh computer.
 The merger also inspired the creation of the ad agency St.Lukes by Chiat/Day's London office's employees.

 TBWA Worldwide is part of the global marketing group Omnicom, with a reputation for more quirky or "disruptive" work.
 The youngest network in the group's portfolio, TBWA expanded rapidly in the final years of the 1990s and is a competitor to BBDO and DDB.
 A significant step came in 1998 when the agency absorbed Anglo-French marketing network GGT BDDP.

 The current president of the Los Angeles office is Courtney Nelson; the New York office is headed by Rob Schwartz.